multi-mod/reddit-spaminator/readme.txt

 	report_percentage = 20

-Watchers tells the bot which anti-spam measures to use. 'domain' checks for suspicious domain activity, 'media' is the media channel spam check system, and 'submission' check for domain submissions at too high of a percentage.
-For the domain and user whitelist, format the list as ['item1','item2', ...].
+'watchers' tells the bot which anti-spam measures to use. 'domain' checks for suspicious domain activity, 'media' is the media channel spam check system, and 'submission' check for domain submissions at too high of a percentage.
+For the domain and user whitelist, format the list as ['item1','item2', ...]. report_percentage is the percentage at which a user with more than 10 total submissions will be reported if their submissions for a domain exceed that percentage.